Krayt78/rust-journey/chapters/01_fundamentals/01_hello_world/README.md

 The traditional first program in any language is "Hello, World!", and Rust is no exception.
 This simple program demonstrates the basic structure of a Rust program and lets us confirm that our Rust installation is working correctly.

+## Corresponding Section in the Rust Book

+This section corresponds to [Chapter 1.2: Hello, World!](https://doc.rust-lang.org/book/ch01-02-hello-world.html) in the official Rust Book.

 ## Key Concepts

 - **Basic program structure**: Understanding the `main` function